lechgu/tinyca/README.md

 For the correct values of the `-r` parameter, refer [here](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

-Specify the .Net version with `-f` parameter.
+Specify the .Net version with the `-f` parameter.

 ## Running TinyCA